Electron Spin Resonance of the Interacting Spinon Liquid

-The deviation between the data and the non-interacting spinon approximation \eqref{EQ:simpleDoublet} is clearly visible in the frequency-field diagrams of Fig.~\ref{FIG:constantfits}a,b.
-The mode $\nu^+$, corresponding to the plus sign in \eqref{EQ:simpleDoublet}, \eqref{EQ:complexDoublet}, strongly shifts up in frequency while rapidly loosing the intensity at the same time.
-The mode $\nu^-$ remains intense and instead quickly approaches the Larmor frequency.
-For the field above $4$~T (frequency above $150$~GHz) the paramagnetic resonance is essentially restored.
+Several examples of the raw spectrometer microwave transmission data at $0.5$~K are shown in Fig.~\ref{FIG:lines}(a).
+The data demonstrate a well-resolved doublet of $\nu^{\pm}$ lines, with a parasitic line (not exceeding $25$\% of $\nu$-lines intensity) in the middle that comes from impurities and is sample dependent.
+The intensity of this mode shows Curie-like temperature dependence typical of impurity spins (see Ref.~\cite{Smirnov2015} for more details).
+Even on the qualitative level one can notice the increase of the distance between the $\nu^+$ and $\nu^-$ components of the doublet with the resonance frequency, and the accompanying 'fading out' of the $\nu^+$ mode.
+Both effects are in agreement with the interacting spinon picture that can be inferred from Fig.~\ref{FIG:lines}(c) and Eq.~\eqref{EQ:complexDoublet}.
+For $u=0$, the intensities of two modes are equal and the splitting is field independent, determined by the magnitude of the DM vector only, as previously found in the low-field range below $1$~T~\cite{Smirnov2015}.

-While being completely unexplainable within the previous non-interacting approximation \eqref{EQ:simpleDoublet}, both effects -- the upward deflection and the fading of the upper $\nu^+$ mode and the restoration of the Larmor precession for the lower $\nu^-$ mode -- are readily explained by the new interacting spinon expression \eqref{EQ:complexDoublet}.
+These observations can be further quantified by fitting measured ESR spectra with three overlapping Lorentzian functions to extract the precise intensities and resonant fields~\cite{SM}.
+Results of this new data analysis presented in Fig.~\ref{FIG:constantfits} show a striking quantitative agreement with the interacting spinon theory.
+The deviation between the data and the noninteracting spinon approximation \eqref{EQ:simpleDoublet} is clearly visible in the frequency-field diagrams of Figs.~\ref{FIG:constantfits}(a),(b).
+While being completely unexplainable within the previous noninteracting approximation \eqref{EQ:simpleDoublet}, all the 'deviant' effects -- the upward deflection and the fading of the upper $\nu^+$ mode, and the restoration of the Larmor precession for the lower $\nu^-$ mode -- are readily explained by the new interacting spinon expression~(\ref{EQ:complexDoublet}),(\ref{EQ:deltadef}).
 The upward shift of the $\nu^+$ mode is the consequence of the gap $\Delta$ \eqref{EQ:deltadef} growing with the field.
 The same effect is responsible for the upward approach of the $\nu^{-}$ mode towards the Larmor frequency, as is seen in Fig.~\ref{FIG:constantfits}.